Laboratory analysis of cosmetic PFAS

 YesWeLab, through its network of partner laboratories, offers comprehensive services for the analysis of PFAS in cosmetics:

-- Regulatory support : Assistance in ensuring product compliance with ISO, COFRAC standards and European directives.
+• Regulatory support : Assistance in bringing products into compliance with ISO standards, COFRAC and European directives.

-- Technical Recommendations : Advice on PFAS alternatives and reformulation strategies.
+• Technical recommendations : Advice on alternatives to PFAS and reformulation strategies.

 6. Alternatives to PFAS in cosmetics